 However, we are not to open up the darkest places of our lives and submit our choices to strangers or new acquaintances.
 This will happen naturally as friendships deepen.
 Being honest with people is not easy because most of us have been abused or manipulated by others precisely at our weakest points.
 Consequently, we are not to be open with others just because they call themselves believers.
 Rather we are to allow relationships to grow so that people can appropriately handle the depth of our sharing.
 As we learn to freely love people around us, we will find scattered throughout those relationships people who demonstrate the same love and care for us.
-Through our contact with them, we will discover that they are a safe place to unpack some of our baggage.
+We will discover that they are a safe place to unpack some of our baggage through our contact with them.
 You will find yourself journeying with them to ever-deepening levels of authenticity.

 The Measure of Fellowship: How to gauge the effectiveness of your group

-Compare the amount of gossip that goes on in the group with the amount of confession as the two are mutually exclusive.
-You will not find people’s weaknesses being whispered about in corners when they are not trying to hide them.
+Compare the amount of gossip in the group with the amount of confession, as the two are mutually exclusive.
+You will not find people’s weaknesses whispered about in corners when they are not trying to hide them.
 Sin always thrives in the shadows.
-Where people are learning the freedom of authenticity, there are fewer shadows in which to hide (John 3:19).
+Where people learn the freedom of authenticity, there are fewer shadows to hide within (John 3:19).
 Those that hide their own weaknesses will make sport of highlighting the weaknesses of others.
 Those who gossip only do so because they are frustrated by their own failures and only feel good about themselves when tearing down others.
 They exaggerate the weaknesses of others and make negative assumptions about their motives.
 These tactics destroy fellowships and splinter groups.
 Each side goes away feeling superior to the other, never realizing that their perceptions of each other are largely based on their own imagination.
 Where real fellowship exists, gossip has no place.
 Gossip is easily exposed by honest questions and stopped when people are unwilling to further rumors.
-If someone is trying to share gossip with you then stop them before the details and say: Before you go any farther, let me call that person over and arrange a lunch together so we can all sort it out – this will quickly stop gossip.
+If someone is trying to share gossip with you, then stop them before the details and say: Before you go any farther, let me call that person over and arrange a lunch together so we can get all of it sorted out – this will quickly stop gossip.
 We can live among people where nothing harmful is shared about another person outside his or her hearing.
 Where honesty is so prevalent that there is no room to hide in the darkness.
 This does not mean we will walk in perfection.
 We will walk in freedom and sincerity so it can be known who we are and engage in the process of transformation.

 The Freedom of Authenticity